 “Sheila is such an amazing teacher.
 Every single time we go into a lesson I can see her determination to teach me something new.
 I’ve only been playing the violin for just under two years now, and she has already taught me just about everything there is to know about the violin.
 She is super patient and wants to make sure I’m happy when I play the violin, and she always motivates and encourages me to keep playing the violin.”

 “… the best violin teacher!”

 “It is with great pleasure that I write in support of Sheila as a violin and string instrument teacher.
 I began studying the violin as a teenager and am now an adult student.
 Over the years I have studied with a variety of instructors.
 Sheila is the best instructor that I have had.
 She is patient and thoughtful and above all, extremely creative.
-The violin is an extremely difficult instrument to play.
-Sheila understands this and understands the devotion that both a student and teacher must possess to pursue this study.

 In addition to being a student, I am also a teacher of French and the History of Ideas.
 I have taught young children and students of all levels, including the graduate school level.
 My experience as both a student and professor give me the perspective necessary to understand what is required to be a gifted instructor.
 It is my personal experience that enables me to judge Sheila’s gifts as a teacher.
 It is also this experience that enables me to testify to her talent as an unusually gifted instructor.
 I consider myself to be most fortunate to be studying with Sheila.
 I do not exaggerate when I write that this experience is a joy for me.”

 “Sheila has been our regular violin/viola coach for ten years and is wonderful with our students.
 With her expertise and encouraging manner Sheila inspires and helps the students discover how to translate the spirit of the music into their playing.”